ScoopInstaller/Scoop/.github/CONTRIBUTING.md

 1. [Implement new features](https://github.com/lukesampson/scoop/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aenhancement)
 1. [Fix bugs](https://github.com/lukesampson/scoop/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Abug)
-1. Identify/report reproducible steps of issues
+1. Identify and report reproducible steps of issues

 Scoop's core codebase started moving towards standard/preferred PowerShell code style.
 Mainly with the adoption of [`Verb-Noun`][approved-verbs] naming.
 Starting from April 2019 use `Verb-Noun` naming for functions when manipulating the codebase.